If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Taking antibiotics will cause thrush in about a third of women because they kill off the good bacteria in the vagina.

-Thrush can usually be easily diagnosed by describing your symptoms to or being examined at your GP surgery or sexual health clinic such as Brook.
+Thrush can usually be diagnosed by describing your symptoms or being examined at your GP surgery or sexual health clinic such as Brook.
+Find your nearest using our find a service tool.

 You will be asked some questions about your symptoms, whether you’ve had thrush before and whether you’re taking antibiotics for something else.